usepolvo/yatl-python/README.md

 - YATL Compiler: Transforms the YATL AST into executable code
 - YATL Validator: Checks YATL files for syntax and semantic correctness
 - YATL Runtime: Executes the compiled YATL workflows
+- Trigger System: Supports HTTP, Webhook, Schedule, and Cloud Event triggers

 ## Usage

-Here's a simple example of how to use yatl-python:
+Here's a simple example of how to use yatl-python with YATL 1.2 features:

 ```python
 from yatl.parser import YATLParser